StudioEtrange/mambo/README.md

 * git
 * docker

-If you want to use hardware transcode on nvidia gpu :

-* nvidia-docker

 NOTE : mambo will auto install all other required tools like docker-compose inside of its tree folder